What is psoriatic arthritis?

 Erythrocyte sedimentation rate (ESR or sed rate).
 This test looks at how quickly red blood cells fall to the bottom of a test tube.
 When swelling and inflammation are present, the blood’s proteins clump together and become heavier than normal.
 They fall and settle faster at the bottom of the test tube.
 The faster the blood cells fall, the more severe the inflammation.

-Uric acid.
-High blood uric acid levels are linked with psoriatic arthritis.
+acid.
+High blood uric acid levels can be seen in psoriatic arthritis but are

 How is psoriatic arthritis treated?